 Pumped hydroelectric storage at existing and new sites for hydro electricity generation is needed, to support our security of energy supplies, diversity of supplies and to reduce carbon emissions.
 This will help to balance electricity supply and demand when we have a much greater proportion of electricity from renewable energy technologies, providing a means to manage more intermittent electricity generation from those sources.
 During the lifetime of NPF3, we particularly support development at Cruachan in Argyll, a nationally important pumped storage facility with significant potential for enhanced capacity.

 Implementation Lead(s): Power Generation companies; Scottish Power; Scottish and Southern Energy; Scottish Government

 Environmental Mitigation: Specific measures to be identified through project level EIA, taking into account SEA findings.
 Project level HRA may be required and any mitigation included in the Habitats Regulations Appraisal Record should be used to inform planning processes and be applied as appropriate.

 Development plans, particularly those covering rural areas, to consider the adoption of policies and /or supplementary guidance on Pumped Hydroelectric Storage.

-Scottish Power progressing feasibility study for Cruachan 2, and has sought to have the expansion of power generation activities at Cruachan to be reflected in the new Local Development Plan for Argyll & Bute, which is currently being prepared.
+Scottish Power has completed a feasibility study for Cruachan 2, and has sought to have the expansion of power generation activities at Cruachan to be reflected in the new Local Development Plan for Argyll & Bute, which is currently being prepared.

 Revisions to the consented Coire Glas scheme near Loch Lochy are currently at scoping with the Scottish Government.
 If this project becomes operational, it would provide 1500MW of storage.

-In addition to the two large pumped-storage schemes that currently have planning permission, with a further one in planning.
+In addition to the two large pumped-storage schemes that currently have planning permission, further schemes are at the pre-planning stage in planning.
 In addition, a newly formed UK-wide Pumped-Storage Hydro Working Group has recently been convened.